zaiisao/Documentation/en/Video/mediaplayer_audiomac.md

 	      [[MediaPlayerKit shareInstance] unpublishAudio];
 	      ```

-    - If you want to publish the the video to the remote user:
+    - If you want to publish the video to the remote user:
         - Call the `publishVideo` method to publish the video.
         ```Objective-c
 	      [[MediaPlayerKit shareInstance] publishVideo];